Cessna Skymaster: Brothers to the Rescue

 From 1991 until 2001 the Cuban exile group Hermanos al Rescate (Brothers to the Rescue) used Skymasters, among other aircraft, to fly search and rescue missions over the Florida Straits looking for rafters attempting to cross the straits to defect from Cuba, and when they found them, dropped life-saving supplies to them.
 Rescues were coordinated with the US Coast Guard, which worked closely with the group.
 They chose Skymasters because their high wing offered better visibility of the waters below, they were reliable and easy to fly for long-duration missions (averaging 7 hours), and they added a margin of safety with twin-engine centerline thrust.
 In 1996, two of the Brothers to the Rescue Skymasters were shot down by the Cuban Air Force over international waters.
 Both aircraft were downed by a MiG-29, while a second jet fighter, a MiG-23, orbited nearby.

 Variants

-Cessna
+Cessna has historically used model years similar to U.S. auto manufacturers, with sales of new models typically starting a few months prior to the actual calendar year.